Disney Vacation Club

 The initial cost of joining DVC is significant and you will pay substantial annual dues/maintenance fees, which go up every year.

-This may not make me popular in this day and age of “instant gratification,” but realistically, it is hard to argue that DVC membership is a financially responsible decision if you don’t have the upfront cost in the bank.
-If I had to borrow the money, I definitely would not join.
+This may not make us popular in this day and age of “instant gratification,” but realistically, it is hard to argue that DVC membership is a financially responsible decision if you don’t have the upfront cost in the bank.
+If we had to borrow the money, we definitely would not join.
 Naturally Disney will suggest otherwise, because it makes a lot of money on the financing.
-(Of course, I also think it’s unwise to finance a vacation on credit cards.
-Call me old-fashioned, call me a tightwad — but I bet most financial advisors will agree with me.)
+(Of course, we also think it’s unwise to finance a vacation on credit cards.
+Call us old-fashioned — but we bet most financial advisors will agree with us.)

 The effect of annual dues increases on the total cost of DVC membership must be considered.
 One issue to keep in mind is that Disney can increase dues significantly from year to year, subject to a limit of 15% each year and a requirement to charge only for the actual operating expenses (including management of the operation) and reasonably expected necessary reserves.